 Beekeeping Management Class

-Learn how to become a successful beekeeper in this one-day workshop.
+Learn how to become a successful beekeeper in this one-day beekeeping workshop.
 Beekeeping has a number of challenges.
 In this course, we will present a proven model and approach for keeping bees in Texas.
-You’ll learn how to build and maintain a productive apiary, how to produce backup colonies, how to manage diseases and parasites in your apiary and more.
-Read the full description of the workshop below.
+You’ll learn how to build and maintain a productive apiary, how to produce backup bee colonies, how to manage diseases and parasites in your apiary and more.
+Read the full description of the class below.

 Spend a day with beekeepers from Oakley Family Apiaries (OFA) learning their proven techniques for keeping your bees alive and productive.